mircealungu/mircea/thoughtstream.md

 Rediscovered today: [Un Alt Inceput](https://www.youtube.com/watch?v=Vu5b6bbnhVo)

+**

+You only have one life: live it.
+You only have one conscience: use it. (heard in the interview between Peterson and Solzhenitsyn's son).

 **June 12**

 Soljenitsyn: you could be sentenced for 5 years for *"negative attitude towards the party or one of its plans"*.